Download PDF - Image-Consistency-Errors

 Incompatible hardware may cause too many dropped packets for packet resend to fix the error.
 Try a different Ethernet cable or network adapter.
 Check the bandwidth capabilities of the network adapter.
 A typical network adapter handles 1 Gb/s but some older adapters can only handle 100 Mb/s (10x slower).
 If the adapter can’t handle the amount of image data being transferred, the result is a large number of dropped packets.

-A multi-camera set-up connected through a switch to a single network port may transfer more data than the network can process, resulting in dropped packets.
-To lower the bandwidth transferred to the network adapter, lower the frame rate or the image resolution on one or more cameras.
+A multi-camera set-up connected through a switch to a single network port may transfer more data than the network can process, resulting in dropped packets; again, a single gigabit connection can only handle a maximum of approximately 125MB/s, with most gige cameras being able to achieve that bandwidth, or near it, with one camera.
+To lower the bandwidth transferred to the network adapter, increase the packet delay/reduce the device link throughput limit, or the image resolution on one or more cameras.
 Make sure that you are sending less than the maximum amount of data for your network adapter (see above).

 Deferred Procedure Calls (DPC) Latency